 How are you performing against your KPIs?

 You need information on your benchmarks to show how you’re tracking against previous years in terms of your KPIs– a $ increase from what?
 A % increase from what?
 In what space of time?
 If you have not performed well on your KPIs, give explanations why not.
-You’ll need both qualitative and quantitative data and evidence to demonstrate performance.
+You will need both qualitative and quantitative data and evidence to demonstrate performance.

 - Your answer to ‘what actions needs to be undertaken for the activity?’ needs to show how you will spend the $$ and what will need to happen so your project can be completed, not what the project will do for beneficiaries.